Skip to main content

 This exhibition looks at the powerful relationship between color and memory by considering photographs and the ways in which their unique color palettes evoke specific moments of the historical past.

 This exhibition features the work of artists who bring 21st-century urgency to 19th-century principles of virtue through work and craftsmanship.
+Inspired in part by developments that stem back as far as the Industrial Revolution, the presentation examines contemporary culture’s obsession with authenticity, the hand-crafted, and the politics of manufacturing and labor.

 This exhibition presents a selection of early modern paintings that celebrate the topography of California.
 By the end of the 19th century, landscape painting had become the primary vehicle for depicting national identity in American art.